 Please note that tissue is not screened for human pathogens and should be handled using universal precautions.

-Researchers from all over the world who are interested in studying ASD and related neurodevelopmental conditions are eligible to apply.
+Researchers from all over the world who are interested in studying autism and related neurodevelopmental conditions are eligible to apply.

 The Principal Investigator (PI) of an approved project is a university faculty member eligible to conduct National Institutes of Health (NIH)-funded research (or similar stature in a commercial enterprise) who will oversee the research project and be responsible for the research activities and the return of data.